DarryanM/SEM-Group4/use-cases/use-case-1.md

 ### Trigger

-A request for Country Population information is sent by Data Analyst.
+A request for Country Population information is sent by the organisation.

 ## MAIN SUCCESS SCENARIO